deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt1-first-year.md

 "Ava?
 What's wrong, honey?"

-"Umm…" Ava gave her a nervy little smile.
-"Nothing's *wrong*, it's just I could…I could just use some advice."
+"Umm..."
+Ava gave her a nervy little smile.
+"Nothing's *wrong*, it's just I could...I could just use some advice."

 "From me?"
 That was astonishing.
 Hayley wasn't sure she was qualified to advise anybody on anything these days.